 Note: If you joined Zendesk on or after August 21, 2013, you have the Help Center instead of the Web portal.
 If you landed on this page by accident, see the articles on using the Help Center.
-Also, see our support tip for Using Google Analytics with Help Center.
+See also our support tip for Using Google Analytics with Help Center.

-Forum analytics is available in the Plus and Enterprise versions of Zendesk.
+Forum analytics is available on Professional and Enterprise.
 The statistics are only visible to administrators and agents who have permission to moderate the forums.

 You can view forum analytics from your forums or through the Reporting dashboard:

 - Click your profile icon in the upper-right corner of the page header, then select Go to web portal.
 Click Forums in the menu bar.

 - Click the Reporting icon () in the sidebar, then click the Forum tab.

 When you see the forum analytics, click any of the five data sets at the top; the Topics data set is open by default.